learn-co-curriculum/dsc-central-limit-theorem-lab/README.md

 There are two main ways to check if a sample follows the normal distribution or not.
 The easiest is to simply plot the data and visually check if the data follows a normal curve or not.

-In the cell below, use `seaborn`'s `distplot` method to visualize a histogram of the distribution overlaid with the a probability density curve.
+In the cell below, use `seaborn`'s `distplot` method to visualize a histogram of the distribution overlaid with the probability density curve.

 ```python